Demographics of Brazil: Asian/Yellow Brazilians

 According to the 2022 census, self-declared Yellow Brazilians number 850,130, or 0.42% of Brazil's population.
-Yellow is the term used for people of East Asian (Japanese, Korean, Chinese).
+Yellow is the term used for people of East Asian (Japanese, Korean, Chinese) descent.
 In 2022, Japan's Ministry of Foreign Affairs stated that there were 2 million Japanese descendants in Brazil.
 Brazil has the largest population of Japanese descent outside Japan.
 Japanese immigration to Brazil started on 18 June 1908, when the Japanese ship Kasato-Maru arrived in the Port of Santos, south of São Paulo, carrying the first 781 people to take advantage of a bilateral agreement promoting immigration.

 There are also smaller communities of Korean people and Chinese origin.

 Native Brazilians

 The Amerindians make up 0.8% of Brazil's population, or about 1.6 million people.
-Over half of them (867,000 ou 51,2%) live in the regions of the Amazon rainforest ("Amazônia Legal").
+Over half of them (867,000 or 51,2%) live in the regions of the Amazon rainforest ("Amazônia Legal").
 Millions of Brazilians possess at least one Native South American ancestor, according to a mitochondrial DNA study, but only 0.8% self-identify as indigenous, due to race-mixing.